Holidays Act programme (Schools payroll)

 The Ministry’s role

-The schools payroll is the largest in New Zealand and there are many complexities resulting from a large number of employment agreements, and associated payroll processes and practices.
+The schools payroll is the largest in New Zealand and there are many complexities resulting from multiple collective employment agreements and associated processes and practices.

-We are working closely with the Labour Inspectorate and our sector working group, which includes representatives from education sector unions and the New Zealand School Trustees Association.
+We are working closely with our Sector Working Group, which includes representatives from education sector unions and the New Zealand School Trustees Association.
+We continue to keep the Labour Inspectorate up to date with our progress.

 Identifying non-compliance